Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six

-Joshua is a graduate student at the USF.
-He has interests in business technology, analytics, finance, and lean six

 Benchmarking can make a business more competitive in a multitude of ways.
 Other business cultures, training programs, and recognition systems can be adopted and tested to help a company find the best business practices.
 It does serve as a collective task, so companies will have to be willing to share data in return for useful feedback.

 Most quality teachings are based on better serving the customer.
 Teachings from the famous quality gurus who developed systems like six sigma and total quality management are focused specifically on the customer for good reason.
-The customer is the best source for determining what the best uses and utility for all products and services.
+The customer is the best source for determining the best uses and utility for all products and services.

 There are plenty of ways a business can engage continued communication with the customer to try to find out what they are thinking about a product.
 Amazon's survey system is one of the biggest the U.S. retail circuit has ever seen.
 Amazon knows when packages arrive, and they are quick to ask for reviews so they can settle any possible issues that arise before customers have time to lose their patience.

 Another way many businesses are collecting survey data from customers is through social networking.
 This is really popular with restaurants.
-Other ways include speech analytics, CRM system notes, response cards and simply just by talking to customers.
+Other ways include speech analytics, CRM system notes, response cards, and simply just by talking to customers.
 Any negative feedback that is returned can help fix mistakes or create new processes.
-Customers also help in formulating designs and improvements to future generations of most products.
+Customers also help in formulating designs and improvements for future generations of most products.